- The Hon Nat Cook

 - Multicultural Water Consumers Project (conducted by Colmar Brunton Research) that will document the particular issues for consumers from culturally and linguistically diverse backgrounds relating to the use of, cost of, quality of, or access to water.

 - Achieving Water Security for Sustainable Farming Families and Communities Project (conducted by the University of South Australia) that will seek to improve the sustainability of South Australia’s farming families by delivering better policies and enhanced equity of water sharing from rural farm dams through the development of a Water Equity Typology (WET) model.

 Reporting required under the Carers’ Recognition Act 2005

-The Carers’ Recognition Act is deemed applicable for the following: Department for Communities and Social Inclusion, Department for Education and Child Development, Department for Health and Ageing, Department of State Development, Department of Planning, Transport and Infrastructure, South Australia Police and TAFE SA.
+The Carers’ Recognition Act is deemed applicable for the following: Department of Human Services, Department for Education, Department for Health and Wellbeing, Department of State Development, Department of Planning, Transport and Infrastructure, South Australia Police and TAFE SA.

 Section 7: Compliance or non-compliance with section 6 of the Carers Recognition Act 2005 and (b) if a person or body provides relevant services under a contract with the organisation (other than a contract of employment), that person's or body's compliance or non-compliance with section 6.

 Under section 6 of the Carers Recognition Act 2005, the department is required to ensure all officers, staff and agents have an awareness and understanding of the principles of the Carers Charter, which promotes consultation with carers or their representatives in policy development and service planning.
 The department must also consider carers in their interaction with government services and carers who are public sector employees.